coreeng/software-templates/go/web/skeleton/README.md

 For ingress to be configured correctly you'll need to set up the environment that you want to deploy to, as well as the base url to be used.
 This must match one of the `ingress_domains` configured for that environment.
 For example, inside CECG we have an environment called `gcp-dev` that's ingress domain is set to `gcp-dev.cecg.platform.cecg.io`.

-This reference app assumes `<environment>.<domain>`, check with your deployment of the CECG developer platform if this is the case.
+This reference app assumes `<environment>.<domain>`, check with your deployment of the Core Platform if this is the case.

 This will construct the base URL as `<environment>.<domain>`, for example, `gcp-dev.cecg.platform.cecg.io`.